-Recently I wrote a short article about setting up environment for programming STM32 microcontrollers with libopencm3 library.
+Recently I wrote a short article about setting up an environment for programming STM32 microcontrollers with the libopencm3 library.
 You can read it here.

-STM32 is a family of 32-bit microcontrollers based on ARM Cortex-M architecture.
-The fact that they are ARM is really important and a lot of concepts stem from that fact.
+STM32 is a family of 32-bit microcontrollers based on the ARM Cortex-M architecture.
+The fact that they are ARM-based is really important and a lot of concepts stem from that fact.
 What does it actually mean for you?
-The architecture defines how the processor is built and in consequence defines a set of instructions the processor understands.
+The architecture defines how the processor is built and, as a result of this, defines a set of instructions the processor understands.

-Programming languages (like C ) allow developers to write code which can be compiled for different platforms.
-Compilers take the burden of translating the code to a platform specific instructions on themselves.
-This platform specific instructions are written in Assembly language.
+Programming languages, like C, allow developers to write code which can be compiled for different platforms.
+Compilers take the burden of translating the code to platform specific instructions on themselves.
+These platform specific instructions can also be directly written in Assembly language.
 You might have heard it in a sentence like:

 No one programs in Assembly anymore!

 Which is mostly true.
-It isn’t easy or fast to write in Assembly, because it deals with the operations on the specific registers of the processor - it describes what the processor actually does, step by step.
+It isn’t fast to write in Assembly, because it deals with the operations on the specific registers of the processor - it describes what the processor actually does, step by step.
 It isn’t easy to write in Assesmbly if you don’t know how the processor works.
 Because assembly is so close to what the processor does internally, there are flavours of assembly for every architecture.

 Reading and learning about Assembly for a specific architecture can be really beneficial to understand what actually happens inside the processor, and I strongly encourage you to do so.
 One of the more interesting articles on this topic can be found here.

 Lets get back to ARM.
-Saying something uses ARM architecture doesn’t give you a lot of information.
-If you talk about specific processor you should also know if it’s Cortex-R, Cortex-A or Cortex-M. Those are 3 groups of processors using ARM architecture.
+Saying something uses a ARM-based architecture, does not tell you a lot.
+If you talk about specific processor you should also know if it’s Cortex-R, Cortex-A or Cortex-M. Those are the three main series of processors using ARM architecture.
 Since we are here to program microcontrollers, only Cortex-M cores are of interest for us.
 Cortex-R are used for hard real-time applications.
-Cortex-A are for application use (lets say small Linux computers).
+Cortex-A are for application use (lets say small Linux computers, like Raspberry Pi).
 Cortex-M?
 Well… Microcontrollers!
 You can find links to the official pages of those series at the end of this article.

 But don’t worry.
 You won’t be programming in Assembly (unless you really want to).
 You just have to understand that the architecture of the processor matters.
 It tells you what the processor can do and with what it might struggle.